njinchen/gym/README.rst

-Edit: I forked this over to change some of the grid parameters for my course in OMSCS regarding Machine Learning, specifically the reinforcement learning section.
+Edit: I forked this over to change some of the grid parameters for my Machine Learning course in OMSCS regarding the topic of reinforcement learning.

+I changed in the gym/env/__init__.py to have a Frozen Lake example to have a 16x16 environment, and added the global MAPS 16x16 dictionary variable in gym/envs/toy_text/frozen_lake.py

 OpenAI Gym
 **********